Preparing to Teach

 Conserve Instructor Effort by Providing a Synthesis After the Due Date

-Instructor voice within a course is very important, but can be time consuming.
+Instructor voice within a course is very important but can be time-consuming.
 If discussions are given a due date, you can hold your input until after the due date has passed.
 Read all responses at once, noticing any trends, strengths, weaknesses, etc. Respond to the class as a whole, clarifying anything or giving encouragement and praise as necessary.
 You can easily make this a video or audio post within Canvas to save typing time.
 This adds time-sensitive instructor input in courses where the lectures may be prerecorded.

 Rethink Your Discussion Prompts

-Are the discussion prompts actually promoting discussion– or are they essay questions masquerading as discussion prompts?
+Do the discussion prompts actually promoting discussion– or are they essay questions masquerading as discussion prompts?
 Are students regurgitating your lectures or readings without much original thought?
 Are students ignoring the lectures and readings and holding forth with extraneous anecdotes that seem out of place?
 Try asking students to react to a very short case study.
 Post a controversial statement and ask them to back up their opinions.
 Ask students to transfer a concept they learned in the lecture to an entirely different situation.
 You can check the box “Users must post before seeing replies” to promote original responses.

 Assign Graduate Students as Moderators/Leaders

 One of the best ways to promote learning is by having students teach others.
-Try assigning one or two per week to be discussion leaders who can either develop the discussion question on their own, or moderate one that is already existing.
-Giving a little direction up front can help these discussions get off on the right track.
+Try assigning one or two per week to be discussion leaders who can either develop the discussion question on their own or moderate one that is already existing.
+Giving a little direction upfront can help these discussions get off on the right track.
 Ask discussion leaders to focus on unifying threads, opposing views, or just keep the dialog going with questions and encouragement.

 Use Discussions as a Forum for Peer Review

 Have the students propose a project, or share a draft of an assignment, and require their peers to review and offer commentary for participation credit.
-Then have them to incorporate their peer’s suggestions before final submission of the assignment or project.
+Then have them incorporate their peer’s suggestions before the final submission of the assignment or project.

 Consider Alternating Between Asynchronous Discussion Board Posts and Live Online Chats